 Nacala and the surrounding area has until very recently been too remote for those other than the hardiest of backpackers to reach.

-There is only one tarmack road leading to Nampula, where a small airport is located.
+There is only one tarmac road leading to Nampula, where a small airport is located.
 Off this, rutted sandy tracks lead to remote villages where the Macua people live from subsistence farming.
-The coast is unspoilt with miles of sandy beaches backed by mangroves and sub tropical bush.
+The coast is unspoilt with miles of sandy beaches backed by mangroves and subtropical bush.
 Offshore there are as yet un-dived reefs and shipwrecks underneath the sea.
 Whales migrate through the area from July to September and dolphins are frequently seen.

-There are three main areas in this region that to explore — the Ilha de Mocambique, La Varanda Nature Reserve and the Baixo do Pinda Peninsula.
+There are three main areas in this region to explore — the Ilha de Moçambique, La Veranda Nature Reserve and the Baixo do Pinda Peninsula.

 Ilha de Moçambique is a designated UNESCO World Heritage Site.
 Reached by a long bridge this tiny island is fascinating.
 Around two miles long and 500 meters wide it has an old Portuguese colonial town on it.
 Known as the Stone Town this was once the capital of Portuguese East Africa and as such has beautiful old churches, trading houses, a hospital and more.
 Now some of the crumbling buildings are being beautifully restored.
 At the far end of the town a large village sprawls down to the shore.